diarmuidoconnor/ict-2021/topic05/topic.md

-#  Introduction to App Navigation.
+#  Navigation and App Design.

 See how to add navigation to a React app.
+Design for composition, not inheritance.
+Thinking in React